delainewendling/nhl-data-pipeline/README.md

 # nhl-data-pipeline

 This is partially complete code for the [sportradar-advanced-challenge](https://github.com/sportradarus/sportradar-advanced-challenge/tree/main).
-Because it is partially complete, it does not run :(
+Because it is partially complete, it does not run :( That said, this was an interesting challenge and I enjoyed trying to grok it.

 ## Running unit tests